lxs602/Chinese-Mandarin-Dictionaries/README.md

 ## 部件檢索 Component Search Input Method

 ### About 說明 / 说明
-A new input method by [WFG](http://fgwang.blogspot.com/2015/12/blog-post.html), available as both a webpage and this dictionary module. <br>An exact copy of the original by WFG (no credit claimed), for those searching the web in English, and for posterity.
+A new input method by [WFG](http://fgwang.blogspot.com/2015/12/blog-post.html), available as both a webpage and this dictionary module. <br>An exact copy of the original by WFG (no credit claimed), for those searching the web in English, and as a mirror.

 A font such as [FSung](https://github.com/lxs602/FSung-font) also by WFG (which currently codes approximately 170,000 characters as of 2022, including Unicode ext.
 A-G) is needed for this to work fully.<br><br>
 ![68747470733a2f2f322e73686172652e70686f746f2e78756974652e6e65742f66675f77616e672f313236623962322f363735353539302f313131303935303036305f6c2e6a7067](https://user-images.githubusercontent.com/44102215/152433369-2f80b54c-6d6a-4030-82d1-cacb6fca1bbc.jpeg)